gnosis/pm-contracts/docs/getting-started.rst

 Before predictive assets can exist in the system, a *condition* must be prepared.
 A condition is a question to be answered in the future by a specific oracle in a particular manner.
 The following function may be used to prepare a condition:

-.. autosolfunction:: ConditionalPaymentProcessor.prepareCondition
+.. autosolfunction:: PredictionMarketSystem.prepareCondition

 .. note:: It is up to the consumer of the contract to interpret the question ID correctly.
 For example, a client may interpret the question ID as an IPFS hash which can be used to retrieve a document specifying the question more fully.
 The meaning of the question ID is left up to clients.

 If the function succeeds, the following event will be emitted, signifying the preparation of a condition:

-.. autosolevent:: ConditionalPaymentProcessor.ConditionPreparation
+.. autosolevent:: PredictionMarketSystem.ConditionPreparation

 .. note:: The condition ID is different from the question ID, and their distinction is important.

 The successful preparation of a condition also initializes the following state variable:

-.. autosolstatevar:: ConditionalPaymentProcessor.payoutNumerators
+.. autosolstatevar:: PredictionMarketSystem.payoutNumerators

 The resultant payout vector of a condition contains a predetermined number of *payout slots*.
 The entries of this vector are reported by the oracle, and their values sum up to one.
 This payout vector may be interpreted as the oracle's answer to the question posed in the condition.